-Our standard processing time for producing an order on wood is 2 weeks (up to 3 weeks for metal canvas items).
+Our typical processing time is 5-7 business days.
+This processing time is subject to change depending on order volume.
 While we do employ the most technology and automation into our processes that we can, each piece is still a custom product requiring many steps in the production process.

 You can check the status of an order by logging into your customer account using the login, or my account buttons on the top right portion of the homepage.
 Currently your order will say “ready for processing” until it ships, when it will change to “complete”.
 We are working to include additional order statuses that will allow you to more closely track your order through the production process.

 Generally speaking, the better the picture is to begin with, the better it will look when printed.
 Higher quality images look better when printed because our printer is so precise that it is comparable to a high definition television over standard definition.
 Also, our wood prints do not use the color white, so anywhere in the image that is lighter in color will show the wood more through the picture.
 Darker and more colorful images like landscapes tend to show less wood grain through the images, whereas lighter colored images like portraits and close-ups tend to adopt more of the toning and grain of the wood.